Degrees and Certifications:

 Second Grade Newsletter

+It is a good idea to review your child’s nightly math homework to ensure they are on target with what is being taught.
 Also, your child will benefit from practicing their addition & subtraction math facts with flash cards or using the xtramath website.
 Additional practice with money & telling time will most certainly help your child learn these quick facts.

 In Writing, students will: Write informative/explanatory texts.